ykakarap/kubecon-na-22-capi-lab/self-hosted.md

 ```

 Notice that the `docker-cluster-self-hosted` is listed among the clusters that it is managing.
 We got a self-hosted cluster!

+Try scaling the machine deployments on the self-hosted cluster to observe how simple it is to manage a self-hosted cluster.

+Do you remember how to scale the machine deployments?
+(Hint: look at [scale operation](./cluster-topology.md#more-scale-operations)).

 ## Clean up